CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ![](img/1_loop.png)

-The above chart shows the speed up or slow down associated with eneabling each algorithm.
+The above chart shows the speed up or slow down associated with enabling each algorithm/technique.
 We see that in general material sorting adds too much overhead to see any benefits.
-Wee see caching helps improve performance as we get to make one less call to our function compute intersections and we see that stream compaction helps improve performance by quite a bit because we get to remove some dead rays from the scene and do less work each depth calculation.
+We see caching helps improve performance as we get to make one less call to our function "compute intersections" and we see that stream compaction helps improve performance by quite a bit because we get to remove some dead rays from the scene and do less work each depth calculation.
+The rest of the features are essentially free as they are not adding many instructions or complexity to the system.

-more information below for each algorithm in the algorithm analysis
+more information below for each algorithm in the algorithm analysis.

 ## Algorith Analysis